littlebunch/fdc-api/README.md

 # gnutdata-api
-Provides query and retrieval REST services for USDA "Branded Food Products" datasets.
+Provides query and retrieval REST services for USDA "Food Data Central" datasets.
 Also included are standalone admin utilities for loading USDA csv files into a datastore of your choice.
-Applications are coded out of the box for a Couchbase implementation but it's possible without a great deal of effort to implement a MongoDb, ElasticSearch or whatever datastore using the ds package.
+Couchbase is the default datastore but it's possible without a great deal of effort to implement a MongoDb, ElasticSearch or whatever by implementing the ds/DataSource interface.
 The steps below outline how to go about building and running the applications using Couchbase.

 ### Step 1: Set up go environment if necessary
 Clone this repo into your [go workspace](https://golang.org/doc/code.html), e.g. $GOPATH/src/github.com/littlebunch

-### Step 2: Install supporting packages as needed.
+### Step 2: Install supporting packages as needed using a dependency manager of your choice.
 Often, your editor, e.g. Atom or Visual Studio Code, will install these for you automatically.
 The list includes:

 *[gin framework](https://github.com/gin-gonic/gin) go get github.com/gin-gonic/gin  and go get gopkg.in/appleboy/gin-jwt.v2
 *[gocb]("gopkg.in/couchbase/gocb.v1") CouchBase SDK